 It’s about your IRRESISTIBILITY factor, something that I teach and is TOTALLY under your control.
 If you are a goddess with the skills of Feminine Magnetism™, sex is never going to be such a huge issue.
 It will only help you toward your goal of magnetizing whoever you want to magnetize (I’m not saying it in a way of callously using it to seduce and manipulate guys left and right).

-When you ask yourself: should I put out?
-The question should be rephrased to: DO I WANT TO and FOR WHAT REASONS, and CAN I BE OKAY WITH WHATEVER OUTCOME I MIGHT GET OUT OF THIS?
+When you ask yourself: When should I have sex in a relationship?
+The question should be rephrased to: DO I WANT TO HAVE SEX and FOR WHAT REASONS, and CAN I BE OKAY WITH WHATEVER OUTCOME I MIGHT GET OUT OF THIS?

 Let’s go there step by step: